eileenrmartin/eileenrmartin.github.io/index.md

   * N.J.
 Lindsey, E.R.
 Martin, 2021, Fiber-optic Seismology, Annual Review of Earth and Planetary Sciences, 49, pp. 309-336.
   * E.R.
 Martin, N.J.
 Lindsey, B. Biosndi, J.B.
 Ajo-Franklin.
 "Introduction to Interferometry of Fiber Optic Strain Measurements."
 Distributed Acoustic Sensing in Geophysics: Methods and Applications, edited by Y. Li, M. Karrenbach, J.B.
 Ajo-Franklin, American Geophysical Union Geophysical Monograph Series, 2022.
   * B. Biondi, S. Yuan, E.R.
 Martin, F. Huot, R.G.
 Clapp.
 "Using telecommunication fiber infrastructure for earthquake monitoring and near-surface characterization."
 Distributed Acoustic Sensing in Geophysics: Methods and Applications, edited by Y. Li, M. Karrenbach, J.B.
 Ajo-Franklin, American Geophysical Union Geophysical Monograph Series, 2022.

-* Recent research funding:
-  * The project "Catalytic: Distributed Acoustic Sensing Data Analysis Ecosystem (DASDAE)" was recently awarded funding through the NSF Geoinformatics program.
-This is a collaboration with Ge Jin (Colorado School of Mines, Geophysics).
-  * The project "Cloud-based Management of Large, Complex Distributed Acoustic Sensing Data" was recently awarded funding with Luna Innovations (PI Derek Rountree) through the DOE STTR program.
-  * The project "CAREER: Scalable Computational Seismology for All" was recently awarded funding by the NSF Office of Advanced Cyberinfrastructure.
-  * The project "SitS: Collaborative Research: Understand and Forecast Long-term Variations of In-situ Geophysical and Geomechanical Characteristics of Degrading Permafrost in the Arctic" will begin in January 2021 with M. Xiao and T. Zhu (Penn State), D. Nicolsky and A. Jensen (University of Alaska Fairbanks), funded by the NSF Signals in the Soil program.
-  * The project "Fast Comparative Algorithms for Sensor Array Summaries" is funded through a subcontract with UT-Batelle, LLC (operating Oak Ridge National Laboratory)
-  * The project "EAGER: Exploration of an Interdisciplinary Approach to Resolving a Critical Issue in Evaluating Liquefaction Hazard of Challenging Soil Sites" with A. Yerro Colom and R. Green (Virginia Tech Civil & Environmental Engineering) is ongoing, funded by the NSF Engineering for Civil Infrastructure program.
-  * The project "Fully Distributed Acoustic and Magnetic Field Monitoring via a Single Fiber Line for Optimized Production of Unconventional Resource Plays," is ongoing, [funded by the DOE Office of Fossil Energy](https://www.energy.gov/fe/project-selections-advanced-technologies-recovery-unconventional-oil-gas-resources).
-This is a collaboration with Virginia Tech's [Center for Photonics Technology](https://photonics.ece.vt.edu/) and [Sentek Instrument LLC](http://www.sentekinstrument.com/).